 Find a Hand Position (Mudra)

 Just as there is no one way to sit, there is no one position for your hands.
-These are three that I recommend; each one is works beautifully for an everyday practice.
+These are three that I recommend; each one works beautifully for an everyday practice.

 - Place your hands in your lap with your left hand cradling your right hand.
 This is a receptive mudra that brings in the energy of acceptance, surrender, and compassion for yourself and others.
+(Use this mudra when you are trying to control that which you cannot control.)

 - Place your hands on your knees with your palms down.
 This mudra will offer grounding support.
+(Use this mudra when life feels overwhelming and out of control)

 - Place your hands on your knees with your palms up.
 This is the mudra of strength, courage, and power.
+(Use this mudra when you feel unworthy, insecure, or weakened by life events.)

 Frequently Asked Questions about Meditation